gvwilson/buildtogether.tech/src/git-team/index.md

 ## Code Reviews

 There's no point creating PRs if they are all merged as-is.
-The reason they exist is to allow [%i "code review!effectiveness of" %][%g code_review "code review" %][%/i%].
+The reason they exist is to allow [%g code_review "code review" %][%i "code review!effectiveness of" %].
 One study after another since the mid-1970s has proven that code review is the most cost-effective way to find bugs in software [%b Cohen2010 %].
 It is also the most effective way to share knowledge between team members: if you read someone else's code, you have a chance to